jswymer/mydoctest/articles/finance-how-defer-revenue-expenses.md

 ## To change a deferral schedule from a sales invoice
 **Note**: The steps in this procedure are the same as when you change a deferral schedule, for expenses, from a purchase invoice.
 1. In the top right corner, choose the **Search for Page or Report** icon, enter **Sales Invoices**, and then choose the related link.
 2. Create a sales invoice for an item that has a deferral template assigned.
-For more information, see [How to: Invoice Sales](sales-how-invoice-sales.md).

     Notice that as soon as you enter the item (or resource or G/L account) on the invoice line, the **Deferral Code** field is filled with the code of the assigned deferral template.
 3. Choose the **Deferral Schedule** action.